 - Value - We look at both the priority and how new the campaign is - we assume it’s more important to receive a notification shortly after publishing.
 Value is impacted by your campaign configuration.

 - Likelihood - We weigh the likelihood of an individual user engaging via Assistant, email, or push at any given hour of the day.
 In the absence of individual data, we make assumptions based on community or platform history.

 Note: It takes about 5 days of solid engagement data to really personalize the likelihood score for a user.
 This data is evaluated week by week, so if habits change (say, during travel), it could take up to a week to shift.

-The orchestration engine is constantly evaluating and re-planning campaigns in the campaign queue to determine reengagement.
+Note, the reengagement plan for an individual user is reevaluated frequently during the campaign duration.
 Publishing a campaign sets the plan into motion.
-Once a campaign is scheduled and published, a re-plan will be triggered every 24 hours, regardless, as well as any time a new campaign is added for a user.
-Reengagement evaluation ends when the campaign duration ends.
+Once a campaign is scheduled and published, a replan will be triggered every 24 hours, at minimum.
+Additional events can trigger a replan (see below).
+Replanning ends when the campaign duration ends.

 Events That Trigger a Replan

 - Communication update - This includes any change to an individual campaign, as well as the addition of another campaign to a user's campaign queue.

 - Audience update - Updates to the campaign's target audience will trigger a re-plan.